 Clay pigeon shooting sports encompass a wide range of disciplines, each with its unique challenges and thrills.
 In this section, we’ll explore three of the most popular and widely practiced clay pigeon shooting sports: trap shooting, skeet shooting, and sporting clays.

 Trap Shooting – Detailed explanation of trap shooting and how clay pigeons are used in this sport

 Trap shooting, sometimes referred to as “trapshooting,” is one of the oldest and most traditional forms of clay pigeon shooting.
 It involves shooting at clay pigeons launched from a single trap house situated in front of the shooters.
 The goal is to break as many targets as possible.

 Layout: In trap shooting, shooters typically line up in a row, each taking turns to fire at targets.
 The trap house houses a machine that throws clay targets into the air at various angles, heights, and speeds.

 Shooting Stations: Shooters stand at different shooting stations, and the direction of the target launch varies.
 This randomness challenges the shooter’s ability to react quickly and accurately.

-Variations: There are several variations of trap shooting, including singles, doubles, and handicap events, which vary in the number of targets thrown and the distance from which they are launched.
+Variations: Variations of trap shooting, including singles, doubles, and handicap events, differ in the number of targets thrown and the distance from which they launch them.